BrMacCath/LearnProgramming/Programming_Notes/Scripts/Week_2 Rust/Scripts/Function Structure(Rust).md

 Functions are denoted by fn in Rust.
 > Functions are denoted by fn in Rust.

- They follow the mathematical method of denoting functions in that they go function_name: Inputs ->outputs.
+ They follow the mathematical method of denoting functions in that they go function_name: (Inputs) ->outputs.
 > They follow the mathematical declaration of functions : function_name: Inputs ->outputs.
+Albeit with parentheses around the inputs.

  When there are not inputs or outputs, the respective piece id dropped.
 > If there are no inputs, the input piece is dropped.
-If there are no outputs, the output piece is dropped.
+If there are no outputs, the output piece is dropped along with the arrow.

-  If there are neither, the arrow is dropped too.
-> When both are removed, the arrow is dropped too.

  The purpose of the function takes place within curly parentheses.
 > The action of the function occurs within a pair of curly parenthesis.